tzurp/performance-total/README.md

-# performance-log
+# performance-Total
-This is a TS/JS project for performance logger utility
+This is a TS/JS performance utility for automation testing